Amenability and weak containment for actions of locally compact groups on $C^*$-algebras: Properties passing to the crossed product by an amenable action

 In this section, we show that amenable actions have good permanence properties with respect to nuclearity, exactness, the WEP, the LLP, and the LP: roughly, we show that an amenable $G$-$C^*$-algebra $A$ has any of these properties if and only if $A\rtimes_{\red}G$ does.

 With the exception of the LP, we state all results only in terms of the reduced crossed product for brevity, but note that amenability implies $A\rtimes_{\max}G=A\rtimes_\red G$ by Proposition \ref{prop-general}.
 Indeed, at least nuclearity, exactness, the WEP, and the LLP pass from $A\rtimes_\red G$ to $A$ for arbitrary actions.
-We are grateful to the referee for pointing out to us an easy argument for this fact, which replaces a more complicated one we used in an earlier version.
+We are grateful to \mcomment{one of the referees} for pointing out to us an easy argument for this fact, which replaces a more complicated one we used in an earlier version.
 We do not know whether the LP always passes from $A\rtimes_\red G$ to $A$,\footnote{This is true in many cases: for instance, if $G$ is discrete, then the LP passes from $A\rtimes_\red G$ to $A$ as it is the image of a conditional expectation.} but we shall see below that (for separable systems $(A,G,\alpha)$) it always passes from the maximal crossed product $A\rtimes_\max G$ to $A$.

 We first start with a lemma.
 For the statement, let us say that a pair $(A,D)$ of $C^*$-algebras is nuclear if the canonical map $A\otimes_{\max} D\to A\otimes D$ is an isomorphism.
-The proof of the first statement in the lemma was suggested to us by the referee.
+The proof of the first statement in the lemma was suggested to us by \mcomment{one of the referees}.

 \begin{lemma} Let $(A,\alpha)$ be a $G$-$C^*$-algebra, and let $D$ be a $C^*$-algebra.
 If $(A\rtimes_\red G, D)$ is a nuclear pair, then so is $(A,D)$.
 Conversely, if $(A,\alpha)$ is amenable and $(A,D)$ is a nuclear pair, then so is $(A\rtimes_\red G, D)$. \end{lemma}